-Get a head start on saving the date on a few of these important tasks that your business needs to concentrate on before 2012 ends.
+Get a head start on saving the date on a few of these important fall business tasks that your business needs to concentrate on before the year ends.

 It’s not glamorous to work on, but it’s an ongoing process necessary to your company.
 Businesses must file ongoing documents to stay in compliance with the state.
 Many business owners choose to work on the filings on their own, but by doing they also risk missing the filing deadline and even losing the documents themselves!
 Make sure that you’re on top of deadlines for the annual requirements and then maintain the documents in a safe place for later use.

 Still in need of a safe, secure place for those documents?
 Recently, my company worked on creating a new product, MyCorpVault, which is a cloud-based document storage system.
 Storing documents safely and securely via the cloud works to alleviate the worry that you might misplace them later on (as mentioned above) or that your hard drive could crash with all of that hard work lost.
 It also enables you to access said paperwork anytime with an easy to use interface, password protection, and regular backup and auto-archiving features.
 Use this time to get your documents both prior and current organized on a cloud-based system.
 Within the MyCorpVault, there are folders and labeling features that make organization easy, but both of these are still available to business owners not ready to make the jump from hard copy just yet.

 3. Separate Bank Accounts